ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 For each other parameter not specified in the PUT request, the Group Manager MUST use default values as specified in {{default-values}}.
 Note that the default value recommended for the status parameter 'active' is the CBOR simple value `false` (0xf4).
 Therefore, if the Administrator intends to preserve the current status of the group as active, then the payload of the PUT request has to include the parameter 'active' specifying the CBOR simple value `true` (0xf5).

 When updating the group-configuration resource, the corresponding group-membership resource is also accordingly updated.
-The overwriting of such two resources MUST be atomic.
+The operation of overwriting such two resources MUST be atomic.
+That is, until the request processing fails, or the group-configuration resource has been fully updated and the values of its parameters set, the following applies.

+* The group-configuration resource MUST NOT be accessible through other operations.

+* The group-membership resource MUST NOT be updated to reflect the new group configuration.

+* The filter criteria specified in a FETCH request to the group-collection resource (see Section 6.2) MUST be compared against the representation that the group-configuration resource had before its update started.

+When the group-membership resource is eventually updated to reflect the new group configuration, this update MUST NOT be interrupted by other operations performed on the group-membership resource.

 If a new value N' is specified for the 'max_stale_sets' status parameter and N' is smaller than the current value N, the Group Manager preserves the (up to) N' most recent sets of stale OSCORE Sender IDs associated with the group, and deletes any possible older set (see {{Section 7.1 of I-D.ietf-ace-key-groupcomm-oscore}}).